Dealing with a tasting interview

 Clean up after yourself.

 Thank the staff you worked with.
 Thank the potential employers.
 Even if you think things went poorly, smile.
 Shake hands.

 If you are offered an alcoholic drink at any time during the process, decline it politely.

 Do not have a drink at the bar afterwards either.

-And lastly, remember it never hurts to send a ‘thank you’ email whether you end up getting the job or not.
+And lastly, remember it never hurts at the end of a tasting interview to send a ‘thank you’ email whether you end up getting the job or not.